Medicare Supplement (Medigap) Plans Explained: Coverage, Costs, and How to Enroll

 For most new enrollees, the decision comes down to Plan G or Plan N. Plan G offers near-complete coverage at a higher premium.
 Plan N saves money monthly but requires small copays.
 Either way, pairing Original Medicare with a Medigap policy gives you the freedom to see any Medicare-accepting provider in the country, with confidence that your out-of-pocket costs will be manageable.

-Ready to Find the Right Coverage?
+Ready to Find the Right Medicare Plan?

 Sources